 When the crew was about to depart from New York City on the Queen Mary, Doda boarded a train and made the more than 1,000-mile journey from Hernando to New York City accompanied by her black maid.

-The black Pullman porters along the route made sure the women never got on the wrong train for the duration of the trip despite the numerous transfers that were required.
+The black Pullman porters along the route made sure the women never got on the wrong train for the duration of the trip, despite the numerous transfers that were required.

 Merle Eckert said he remembered joking with Doda.
-According to him, these were sophisticated, more mature jokes.
-He said she seem to enjoy the exchange.
+According to him, these were sophisticated, mature jokes.
+He said she seemed to enjoy the exchange.

 Crew Bonding